 The famous footballer also applied to register the following logo as a UK national trade mark, representative of the gesture he made on scoring a goal, along with his number 11:

-The story behind this brand was that this was a message to his childhood sweetheart.
+The story behind this Welsh trade mark was that this was a message to his childhood sweetheart.

 The mark was accepted for registration, although has since been surrendered.

 West Wales based fashion brand HOWIES makes organic, recycled and low impact active clothing, and operate from Cardigan as an independent company.